mk270/whitakers-words/operational.md

 I started generating COMP and SUPER where it seemed reasonable.
 One can also count on a suffix to correct most omissions, and it will.

-<P>Sometimes a word is constructed from a suffix and a stem of a different
-part of speech.
+Sometimes a word is constructed from a suffix and a stem of a different part of speech.
 Thus an adverb may be constructed from its adjective.
 It will show the base adjective meaning and an indication of how to